visgl/loaders.gl/docs/api-reference/core/fetch-file.md

 ...
 ```

-Note that if you don't care about Node.js compatibility, you can use the browser's built-in `fetch` directly.
+Note that if you don't care about Node.js compatibility, you can just use the browser's built-in `fetch` directly.

 ```js
 import {parseFile} from '@loaders.gl/core';